-It’s more than thirty years since I unboxed my first Macintosh – the Mac Plus at the very dawn of the desktop publishing industry.
+It’s more than thirty years since I unboxed my first Macintosh – Mac Plus at the very dawn of the desktop publishing industry.
 It was great to be in at the start of this revolution – it transformed the family newspaper I worked on as we literally went from the stone age of traditional typesetting to full pages of color on Macintosh screens.

-Original design processes for brand design remain roughly the same as it did in 1986, which makes sense.
+Original design processes for brand design remain roughly the same as 1986, which makes sense.
 The best designers I know still start with paper and use a Mac to execute their vision.
 However, marketing production in many organizations still runs the same way 33 years later, with designers making every minor edit to design documents, usually assisted by a marketing executive.

 Time is now of the essence – and so are costs.
-This is the era of just-in-time marketing, yet only a tiny percentage of brands have considered the marketing technology that exists in the world today.
+This is the era of just-in-time marketing, yet only a tiny percentage of brands have considered the marketing technology in the world today.